wolfpaulus/static-site-generator/README.md

 ### Content Management
 - **Posts and Pages**: Stored in MySQL tables.
 PHP scripts retrieve and display this content on the website.
 - **Media Library**: Images and other media files are referenced in the database and managed through PHP functions.

-### Themes and Plugins
-- **Themes**: PHP templates control the layout and design of a site.
-Custom themes can be created using PHP, HTML, and CSS.
-- **Plugins**: Extend WordPress functionality.
-Plugins often contain PHP scripts that interact with the database using SQL queries.

 ### Dynamic Content
 - **PHP and SQL**: PHP scripts use SQL queries to fetch data from the MySQL database and display it to users.